Skip to main content

 mapper:

-DEFAULT_VIEW_INCLUSION: true # Properties without @JsonView are added by default
+DEFAULT_VIEW_INCLUSION: true # Fields without @JsonView are always included

 freemarker: